Battering ram: Design

 Another type of ram was one that maintained the normal shape and structure, but the support beams were instead made of saplings that were lashed together.
 The frame was then covered in hides as normal to defend from fire.
 The only solid beam present was the ram that was hung from the frame.
 The frame itself was so light that it could be carried on the shoulders of the men transporting the ram, and the same men could beat the ram against the wall when they reached it.

 Many battering rams had curved or slanted wooden roofs and side-screens, covered in protective materials, usually fresh wet hides.
-These canopies reduced the risk of the ram being set on fire, and protected the operators of the ram from arrow and spear volleys launched from above.
+These canopies reduced the risk of the ram being set on fire, and protected the operators of the ram from arrow and javelin volleys launched from above.

 An image of an Assyrian battering ram depicts how sophisticated attacking and defensive practices had become by the 9th century BC.
 The defenders of a town wall are trying to set the ram alight with torches and have also put a chain under it.
 The attackers are trying to pull on the chain to free the ram, while the aforementioned wet hides on the canopy provide protection against the flames.